 Hujio (Heath Cutler)

-Content Manager / Website Development
+Content Manager / Website Development & Maintenance

 After being turned on to Dragon Ball Z via TV by a childhood friend in mid-1997, Heath quickly ran to his family’s Windows 95 PC with dial-up internet and absorbed as much information about the series as possible (and there really wasn’t much available at the time).
 Over the next few years he bookmarked every fansite you could find, including Planet Namek, Vegeta Insane, Greg Werner’s Ultimate DBZ Information Site, and of course VegettoEX’s Home Page.